AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/timeline-dashboard.md

 ---
-group: admin-pattern-library
-title: Timeline Dashboard
+title: Timeline Dashboard | Commerce Admin Development
+description:
 ee_only: true
 ---

+# Timeline dashboard

 This dashboard provides a page where events and processes can be viewed and managed in one place.

 Staging usage: Users need to see which stage-able entities are published or scheduled to be published.
 Since most of the application's entities can be staged – the display of all this information is important to show users the full scope of updates at a glance.